Rathfarnham: Music

-Between May and August every year, concerts are held in Marlay Park.
-Acts to play the venue in 2007 included Damien Rice, Foo Fighters, Kaiser Chiefs, Crowded House, Aerosmith, Damien Rice, The Who and Peter Gabriel.
-Muse, The Killers, Lenny Kravitz/Alanis Morissette played in the park during 2008 Metallica, Fatboy Slim, Dizzee Rascal and Calvin Harris played there in August 2009.
+Concerts are routinely held in Marlay Park.
+Acts to play the venue in have included Guns N' Roses, Foo Fighters, Kaiser Chiefs, Crowded House, Aerosmith, Damien Rice, The Who and Peter Gabriel.
 Marley Park has also hosted the Longitude Festival every July since 2013.

 Film location

 A number of films have shot some of their scenes in Rathfarnham.
 The opening scene in Intermission was recorded at Rathfarnham Shopping Centre.
 In one scene in the movie Ordinary Decent Criminal, a car is blown up in front of the Pearse Museum in St Enda's Park.
 The Secret Scripture was filmed in Loreto Abbey, Rathfarnham in 2015.